mohitpai/journey-optimizer.en/help/using/content-management/gs-generative.md

 >[!ENDSHADEBOX]

-The Content assistant brings proactive content variation suggestions for text and images.
+Adobe Journey Optimier Content assistant brings proactive content variation suggestions for text and images.
 It is available for email, Push, SMS, and Web channels.
 This new capability provides a prompt based text and image generation.
 Image generation is managed with Adobe Firefly.

 ![](assets/image-gen-ai.png)